scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 4. **Meetups.** We have moved more of the Scicloj activity at the various [dev & study groups](/docs/community/groups) to the public sphere.
 Most recent meetups have been focusing on workflow demos and AI systems.
 You can follow them at the :movie_camera: [video channel](https://www.youtube.com/@SciCloj), [Clojureverse announcements](https://clojureverse.org/c/community-center/meetups-and-events/), and [Caldendar feed](https://scicloj.github.io/docs/community/events/).

 5. **Conferences.** The [SciNoj Light](/docs/community/groups/scinoj-light) online conference in May 16-17 is a first attempt to explore our current conference-organizing approach.
 The conference is mostly a way to drive new collaborations in preceeding moths around research, writing, and speaking.
 We support the speakers throughout the process of proposing and preparing the talks **and* the accompanying notes.
 It is already safe to say that the method works, and soon we will announce the amazing list of speakers.
 It is not a small effort, but we have now verified that it is doable.
 More events will follow later this year.

+6. **Communication.** The [Clojurians Zulip Chat](/docs/community/chat/) Zulip is an essential building block in both our communication and our knowledge management.
+We are thankful to Gert Goet who has been nurturing it throughout the years, and to the broader team of admins that has grown recently.
+During the last few months, we put even more care into helping people join the platform and settle in.
+We organized [Zulip study sessions](https://clojureverse.org/t/intro-to-the-clojurians-zulip-chat/) and discussed it [in additional meetups](https://clojureverse.org/t/visual-tools-meeting-27-workflow-demos-1-emacs-cider-vscode-calva-zulip-summary-recording/).
+We are gradually shifting some of our announcements and discussions to a [web-public](https://zulip.com/help/channel-permissions#web-public-channels) channel: :tada: [#scicloj-webpublic](https://clojurians.zulipchat.com/#narrow/channel/488851-scicloj-webpublic), to make things more accessible to people who we not logged in.

 ## How we continue